OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 My reasoning behind choosing MMTk for som-rs was:
 - I want to be able to easily switch between different GC strategies, because modularity makes me happy and so that I have the ability to evaluate the performance impact of different algorithms on my work if I want.
 - I want to *not* have to implement these GC strategies myself, since I *know* this would take me ages.
 I'm more used to [metacompilation systems](https://stefan-marr.de/papers/oopsla-larose-et-al-ast-vs-bytecode-interpreters-in-the-age-of-meta-compilation/) giving me GC for free than me implementing it myself...
 - It is written in Rust!
-The previously mentioned bindings needed to do [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), but *we* sure don't.
+The previously mentioned bindings needed to deal with [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), but *we* sure don't.

 Though with regards to it not taking ages to implement, software is war[^software-is-war] and all warfare is based on deception: therefore I unfortunately deceived myself with unreasonably short time estimates.
 So this last point does not account for the fact that implementing GC did in fact take me forever (oops).
 This is a major motivation for this blog post: sharing my experience and my code, to help others get up to speed faster than I did.

 All warfare is also based on planning, so the game plan was:
 - get a basic *mark-and-sweep* GC working: it traverses the graph, finds and marks the garbage, sweeps it.
-- once that implementation is sturdy, move up to a better-but-more-complex *semispace* plan: heap split in two big chunks, garbage collection copies only live objects from one chunk to the other, that other chunk becomes the new "main" heap until garbage collection occurs again and we do it all the other way around.
+- once that implementation is sturdy, move up to a better-but-more-complex *moving* collector that can move data around.
+My pick was a *semispace* plan: heap split in two big chunks, garbage collection copies only live objects from one chunk to the other, that other chunk becomes the new "main" heap until garbage collection occurs again and we do it all the other way around.

 Then once I've got a moving GC off the ground, I can also theoretically easily start using a better MMTk-provided GC plan like [Immix](https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/immix/).
 But I don't actually need a crazy well performing GC, just one that's *good enough* for my interpreters not to be much slower than they could be, in which case no meaningful conclusions could be drawn from their performance.
 So semispace should be good enough.